Harrisonthow/akkaya-lab/index.md

 # In immune system we trust!

-The Akkaya Lab is located at the Ohio State University and in split into two groups: The T-Cell side run by [Dr. Billur Akkaya](members/billur.html), and the B-Cell side run by [Dr. Munir Akkaya](members/munir.html).
+The Akkaya lab combines the efforts of [Billur Akkaya, MD, DPhil](members/billur.html) and [Munir Akkaya, MD, DPhil](members/munir.html).
+The wife-and-husband team worked together at the National Institutes of Health.
+Since 2021, Drs Billur and Munir Akkaya have been working at the Ohio State University Wexner Medical Center.
+Billur works in the T cell lab, and works to uncover specific targets for precision therapies in the treatment of autoimmune disorders and cancers.
+Munir's research follows the interactions between different B cell activation modalities and how these signals collectively determine B cell fates.

 {%
   include link.html